Renzi's triumph in EU vote gives mandate for Italian reform

-ROME (Reuters) - Strengthened by a landslide victory in European elections, Italian Prime Minister Matteo Renzi said on Monday he would push economic and institutional reforms in Rome and promote his pro-growth agenda in Brussels.
+ROME, May 26 (Reuters) - Strengthened by a landslide victory in Sunday’s European election, Italian Prime Minister Matteo Renzi has a clear mandate to push economic and institutional reforms in Rome and promote his pro-growth agenda in Brussels.

-More than 40.8 percent of Italy’s 27.3 million voters cast ballots for the center-left Democratic Party, almost double the 21.2 percent who chose the anti-establishment 5-Star Movement, the second-biggest party, according to a final tally.
+More than 40.8 percent of Italy’s 27.3 million voters cast ballots for the centre-left Democratic Party, almost double the 21.2 percent who chose the anti-establishment 5-Star Movement, the second-biggest party, according to official figures.

 Former premier Silvio Berlusconi’s Forza Italia party scored a low 16.8 percent of the vote.

-Some observers say Sunday’s success would allow Renzi to call snap national elections and consolidate his power in parliament, but he dismissed the idea, saying parliament should continue to its natural end in 2018.
+Some observers say Sunday’s success would allow Renzi to call snap national elections and consolidate his power in parliament, but that didn’t seem on the cards as of Monday.

+“You could be tempted to go to a vote seeing this result, but I think it’s more important to work in the interests of citizens,” Maria Elena Boschi, minister for constitutional reform, said.

-Renzi will also have a stronger hand in Europe.
-Italy’s Democratic Party will become the second-largest group in the Strasbourg-based legislature after Germany’s center-right bloc, and the biggest in the Party of European Socialists.
+Renzi is also likely to emerge stronger in Europe.
+Italy’s Democratic Party could become the second-largest party in the Strasbourg-based legislature, second to German Chancellor Merkel’s centre-right Cristian Democratic Union.

-His victory also poses a challenge.
-With a strong mandate to reform, he now has few excuses for failing to deliver.

-Shares in Italian banks rallied and the FTSE MIB outperformed other European equities markets after Renzi’s triumph over the Eurosceptic 5-Star.
-Italian bond yields fell.
+Shares in Italian banks rallied and the FTSE MIB outperformed other European equities markets in early trade on Monday after Renzi’s triumph over the Eurosceptic 5-Star.
+Italian bond yields fell 9 basis points.

-Italy’s premier repeated his pledge to respect commitments to its European Union partners to keep the country’s public finances in check, saying he would not be seeking to change budget rules but the overall “approach” to the economy.

-Renzi wants Europe to focus more on policies that encourage growth and jobs, rather than austerity measures that have marked the continent’s southern European economies for the past three years.
+Italy’s premier has pledged to respect commitments to its European Union partners to keep the country’s public finances in check.
+But Renzi also wants Europe to focus more on policies that encourage growth and jobs, rather than austerity measures that have marked the continent’s southern European economies for the past three years.

 Given the slap in the face delivered to mainstream parties across Europe, he may find his peers more receptive.

-Italy’s rotating six-month presidency of the EU, which begins in July, gives Renzi a good platform to promote his agenda.
-But he faces a challenge convincing Angela Merkel, the only other major European leader to emerge stronger from the elections.
+Italy’s rotating, six-month presidency of the EU, which begins in July, gives Renzi a good platform to promote his agenda.
+But he faces an uphill challenge convincing Merkel, the only other major European leader to emerge stronger from the elections, to agree.

 The fast-talking and telegenic Renzi, the former mayor of Florence, took power three months ago by forcing out his low-key predecessor Enrico Letta in a party coup.